River Colne, Essex: After Colchester

 Beyond this point, the river shows significant mud banks at low tide, and flows through the Hythe, past the University of Essex campus, and then through the village of Rowhedge, where it is attributed to by the Roman River.
 It continues past the town of Wivenhoe and the Colne Barrier and down to Brightlingsea.
 Downstream from the barrier, the Colne is marked by navigation buoys.

 Situation

 The banks of the Colne frequently incorporate pillboxes dating from the Second World War, particularly close to navigable crossings.

 From Castle Park to Wivenhoe Railway Station, National Cycle Network Route 51 roughly follows the course of the Colne.
 This is a mixture of tarmac-surfaced shared-use paths, a short tarmac/gravel-surfaced area and, once out of the urban area of Colchester, a hard dirt path on the north levee of the river that passes the Hythe and the university all the way to Wivenhoe.

 The Hythe area of Colchester, through which the Colne flows, was, from Roman times, a small port that supplied the town.
 However, the river is no longer deep enough to support ships large enough to make this viable, and water trade is now non-existent.
 Victorian-era plans to dredge the river once more ultimately failed.

+The River Colne has been polluted by sewage works after changes in regulations, along with many other waterways in the United Kingdom.
+This has caused moderate uproar in the surrounding communities, who like to swim in the river, and they are also concerned about the impact on wildlife.